The Ghost in the Invisible Bikini: Development

 By June 1965, Don Weis was announced as director.
 He had made Pajama Party for AIP, and did it under a two-picture deal with the studio.
 Louis M. Heyward, who had also worked on Pajama Party, wrote the script.

-During filming, the movie was also called Bikini Party in a Haunted House.
+During filming in October, the movie was also called Bikini Party in a Haunted House, Slumber Party in a Haunted House and Slumber Party in Harror House.

+In December 1965 Sam Arkoff said "the bikini beach style has had it.
+We've had some real bombs lately."

 Casting

 Although Avalon and Funicello had been announced as the stars originally, neither appeared in the final film (it remains the only movie in the series to not feature either.)
 Walley signed in June 1965, and was soon followed by Nancy Sinatra and Claudia Martin.
 Beach Party regulars Jody McCrea, Harvey Lembeck and John Ashley were also originally announced in the cast with Buster Keaton signing to reprise his role as a comic Indian.

 Keaton bowed out, due to illness (decd.
 February 1966) and his role was taken by Ben Rubin.
 Ashley and McCrea did not appear in the final film, the male leads being played by Tommy Kirk and Aron Kincaid, both of whom had worked for AIP before.

 Other veteran actors who appeared were Francis X. Bushman, Basil Rathbone and Patsy Kelly.
 The movie was reportedly Bushman's 435th.
 Elsa Lanchester was originally announced to be playing a small role but did not appear in the final film.

 Actress and singer Piccola Pupa was a 13-year-old discovery of Danny Thomas.
 The movie marked her film debut.